gibbed/Gibbed.Borderlands2.Datamining/README.md

 ## Usage

-All tools, unless otherwise specified, should be run while Borderlands 2 is in the main menu.
+All tools should be run while Borderlands 2 is currently in the specified state.

-#### DumpBalance, DumpItems

-Should be run while Borderlands 2 is in-game.
+- `DumpAssetLibraryManager`: main menu
+- `DumpBalance`: in-game
+- `DumpCurrencies`: any
+- `DumpCustomizations`: any
+- `DumpDeveloperPerks`: any
+- `DumpDownloadableContentManager`: any
+- `DumpItems`: in-game
+- `DumpMissions`: any
+- `DumpParts`: any
+- `DumpPlayerClasses`: any
+- `DumpTravelStations`: any